conorsch/securedrop/docs/upgrade_to_tails_2x.rst

 .. tip::
     While it's recommended to use a fresh USB stick for any backup operation, to cut down on cost, clutter, and/or waste, you may also repurpose older USB sticks to function as Transfer Devices.

-After logging into the master Tails device, open the Disks Utility by navigating to Applications ▸ Utilities ▸ Disks.
+After logging into the master Tails device, open the Disks Utility by navigating to **Applications ▸ Utilities ▸ Disks**.

 Insert your Transfer Device into a USB port and select it from the left column.
 Brand new devices sometimes have pre-configured partitions, which you will need to remove.
 Select any block of partitioned data, and click the minus (``-``) button to remove any unwanted partitions.